UofT-DSI/sql/02_activities/assignments/DC_Cohort/Assignment1.md

 Limit to 25 rows of output.

 2. Using the previous query as a base, determine how much money each customer spent in April 2022.
-Remember that money spent is `quantity*cost_to_customer_per_qty`.
+Remember that money spent is `quantity*cost_per_quantity`.

 **HINTS**: you will need to AGGREGATE, GROUP BY, and filter...but remember, STRFTIME returns a STRING for your WHERE statement...
 AND be sure you remove the LIMIT from the previous query before aggregating!!